This algorithm is called MA for short. There are no MA algorithms shipped out of the box with the Masking Engine. An MA algorithm needs to be created.

 - Without IC: Masked result is different even if surnames (last names) are very similar or the same.

-- With IC: It shows masked result with the following two characters added in "Ignore Characters"
+- With IC: It shows the masked result with the following two characters added in "Ignore Characters"

 - '_Smith' is converted to 'Smith' and both masked to 'Johnson'.